vbearn/EmployeeShiftManagement/README.md

 To run the backend in Docker you will need to install [Docker for Windows](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/visual-studio-tools-for-docker?view=aspnetcore-2.1)

-Press F5 to debug the project using Docker. please ensure that Docker daemon is up and running.
-If Docker running option is not visible in the Run button, remove the Docker project and then right-click on `CompanyX.EmployeeShiftManagement` project, select Add and then click on Docker Support.
+Press F5 to debug the project using Docker.
+Please ensure that Docker daemon is up and running.
+If Docker running option is not visible in the Run button, remove the docker-compose project and then right-click on `CompanyX.EmployeeShiftManagement` project, select Add and then click on Docker Support.

-#### Run backend without Docker
+#### Run backend in IIS Express

-If Docker is not present in the machine, the project can be run via IISExpress.
+If Docker is not present in the machine, the project can be run via IIS Express.
 Simply right-click on docker-compose project and then click on Unload Project menu Item.
-Now the default debugger is set to IISExpress.
-Press F5 to debug the project using IISExpress.
+Now the default debugger is set to IIS Express.
+Press F5 to debug the project using IIS Express.

 ### Run frontend

-UI is statically built and have been put on wwwroot folder on the Visual Studio Solution, so **there is no need to run Angular frontend to get the demo running. **
+UI is statically built and have been put on wwwroot folder on the Visual Studio Solution, so **there is no need to run Angular frontend to get the demo running**.

 But for the development purposes, fronend source can be built by node.js >8 and npm >6.
 Goto the terminal and execute these tasks: